 The more involved the person becomes with the scammer, the harder it’s going to be to extract them and the more painful it’s going to be for them.

 4. Plan ahead.

-4. If your relative/friend tells you they’ve started dating online, a good way around the problem is to give them a lecture about scammers before they even start communicating.
-Tell them the telltale signs of a scammer (you can find some here and here, and there’s also some useful info on the UK’s Action Fraud site.
+If your relative/friend tells you they’ve started dating online, a good way around the problem is to give them a lecture about scammers before they even start communicating.
+Tell them the telltale signs of a scammer.
+You can find some here and here, and there’s also some useful info on the UK’s Action Fraud site.
 If a scammer does contact, they will be able to spot him straight away.
 This method is also good as a way to avoid having a conversation with them about any specific person they may be talking to.
 It might make them suspicious enough to search for more info themselves.

-6. If this person has contacted your friend/relative via an online dating site and still has a profile there, contact the dating site customer service department.
+If this person has contacted your friend/relative via an online dating site and still has a profile there, contact the dating site customer service department.
 They may not admit that this is a scammer (to save face), but the profile will be taken down quickly, as they will be able to tell it’s a scammer from just looking at it.
 You should be able to use this as proof.
 If your friend or relative has already sent money, you can report it via the Action Fraud site mentioned above or your local police station.